Mashal #24. The Unmerciful Servant:

-We have been ordered by Adonai to be the Servant-leader (priestly and shepherding nation) to all of the gentile nations and peoples of the world.
 We have thus far failed miserably at our elect assignment.
 In our modern nation of Israel we hope and pray to do better now and in the future.
-However, according to this parable of the King of Forgiveness: our (Israel’s) Servant-leader failures in the past do not excuse you gentiles from forgiving us of any and all of our debts to you; just as you have already been forgiven a much greater debt by the King.
+However, according to this mashal of the King of Forgiveness: our (Israel’s) Servant-leader failures in the past do not excuse you gentiles from forgiving us of any and all of our debts to you; just as you have already been forgiven a much greater debt by our King and your King.

-If the Messiah-King on behalf of God has forgiven you all of your debts to Him, are you not obligated to do the same for us?
+If the Messiah-King on behalf of God has forgiven you all of your debts to him: How are you not obligated to do the same for us?
 (Israel)

-Those of you (gentiles) who profess faith in the Messiah-King do you not owe the Father of Mercies (Avi HaRachamim) a debt that you can never repay Him?
+Those of you (gentiles) who profess faith in the Messiah-King do you not owe the Father of Mercies (Avi HaRachamim) a debt that you can never repay?
 Therefore, you must completely forgive us—-our nation and people of Israel.
-You are required by the God who you profess faith in to forgive us of any and failures or offenses we (Israel) may have committed against you.
+You are required by the God who you profess faith in to forgive us of any and all failures or offenses we (Israel) may have committed against you.

-Do you understand?
-The Messiah (on behalf of God) has forgiven you of all your debt to Him.
+Do you understand ?
+The Messiah (on behalf of God) has forgiven you of all your debt to God.
 Therefore, you must forgive and love us (Israel) as the Messiah has forgiven and loved you!

 The Messiah associates the forgiveness of the debt of sin with the number one hundred denarri.
-A denarius is a small silver coin (as stated previously in the Tanakh the metal of gold is indicative of the Divine Presence and the metal of silver indicates redemption).
-Therefore, the Messiah is specifically referring to the nation and people of Israel by His previous and present reference to the number 100:
+A denarius is a small silver coin—-as stated previously in the Tanakh the metal of gold is indicative of the Divine Presence and the metal of silver indicates redemption.
+Therefore, the Messiah is specifically referring to his nation and people of Israel by his reference to the number 100:

 The number one hundred has always been indicative of the nation and people of Israel.